-National-level faith leaders with significant influence across their communities - experience in working with third parties as a conduit to under-represented communities would also be desirable
+National-level faith leaders with significant influence across their communities - experience in working with third parties as a conduit to under-represented communities would also be desirable.

-- 11.2.3 Members will either be directly invited to be a part of the DAB, or will respond to a national-level advertisement.
+- 9.2.3 The DAB will additionally include at least 1 member who will: - Specifically represent the perspective of the general public and participants, ensuring that that perspective is consistently heard and considered in the Board's work. - (b) Have sufficient knowledge and understanding of the business of the Board to be able to make constructive contributions to its discussions and to challenge appropriately its positions. - 9.2.4 Members will either be directly invited to be a part of the DAB or will respond to a national-level advertisement.
 In the latter case, members will be selected via an assessment process comprising a written application and panel interview.
-Efforts will be made to create a board that includes people from a broad range of backgrounds and communities. - 11.2.4 The secretariat will be provided by Our Future Health.
+Efforts will be made to create a board that includes people from a broad range of backgrounds and communities. - 9.2.5 The secretariat will be provided by Our Future Health.

-- 11.3.1 The DAB will begin by meeting quarterly, with the ongoing meeting frequency to be determined by the Chair, in consultation with the Secretariat, and based on Our Future Health requirements. - 11.3.2 Unless otherwise agreed, notice of each meeting date and time, venue confirmation, agenda of items to be discussed, and any supporting papers, will be forwarded to each member of the Board no less than 5 working days before the date of the meeting. - 11.3.3 The Chair will assume responsibility for determining the frequency, timing and agenda for the meetings, with support from the Secretariat and a nominated Our Future Health Leadership Team representative. - 11.3.4 The Chair (or representative) will be responsible for liaison with the Our Future Health Leadership Team and others as required. - 11.3.5 The Chair will ensure that equal and proper consideration is given to issues arising and may be asked to communicate with other DAB members on behalf of Our Future Health in the period between meetings.
-The Chair will also be part of the Chairs Group, enabling networking with other Our Future Health advisory groups.
+- 9.3.1 The DAB will begin by meeting quarterly, with the ongoing meeting frequency to be determined by the Chair, in consultation with the Secretariat, and based on Our Future Health requirements. - 9.3.2 Unless otherwise agreed, notice of each meeting date and time, venue confirmation, agenda of items to be discussed, and any supporting papers, will be forwarded to each member of the Board no less than 5 working days before the date of the meeting.

-- 11.3.6 The Secretariat will ensure that DAB members receive relevant prereads and papers in a timely manner, to enable sufficient time for full and proper consideration before the meeting.
-The Secretariat will also provide logistical support, if needed, to progress work undertaken by/on behalf of the DAB in the period between meetings. - 11.3.7 The Secretariat will be responsible for minuting the meetings, including recording the names of those present and in attendance.
+- 9.3.3 The Chair will assume responsibility for determining the frequency, timing, and agenda for the meetings, with support from the Secretariat and a nominated Our Future Health Leadership Team representative. - 9.3.4 The Chair (or representative) will be responsible for liaison with the Our Future Health Leadership Team and others as required. - 9.3.5 The Chair will ensure that equal and proper consideration is given to issues arising and may be asked to communicate with other DAB members on behalf of Our Future Health in the period between meetings.
+The Chair will also be part of the Chairs Group, enabling networking with other Our Future Health advisory groups. - 9.3.6 The Secretariat will ensure that DAB members receive relevant prereads and papers in a timely manner, to enable sufficient time for full and proper consideration before the meeting.
+The Secretariat will also provide logistical support, if needed, to progress work undertaken by and on behalf of the DAB in the period between meetings. - 9.3.7 The Secretariat will be responsible for minuting the meetings, including recording the names of those present and in attendance.
 Once approved by the Chair, minutes will be distributed to the DAB members before the next meeting.

-11.4.1 The Our Future Health Leadership and Executive Teams will receive the minutes of meetings, as well as a short verbal report from the Leadership Team representative shortly after the meeting.
+9.4.1 The Our Future Health Executive Team will receive the minutes of meetings.

-11.5 Duties of the Board
+9.5 Duties of the Board

-- 11.5.1 Specifically, the DAB will advise on: - 11.5.1.1 aspects of programme design and delivery that relate to engaging, recruiting and retaining under-represented groups; - 11.5.1.2 how to maximise diversity of the cohort and ability to recruit and retain under-represented groups, given the resources available; - 11.5.1.3 addressing motivators and barriers to taking part in health research among under-represented groups; - 11.5.1.4 facilitating communication, awareness building and networking with key community, academic, religious, and professional organisations and groups aligned to the aims of Our Future Health; - 11.5.1.5 evaluating the programme to identify and prioritise enhancements that will further improve diversity and ability to reach under-represented groups over time.
+- 9.5.1 The DAB will advise on: - 9.5.1.1 Aspects of programme design and delivery that relate to engaging, recruiting, and retaining under-represented groups. - 9.5.1.2 How to maximise diversity of the cohort and ability to recruit and retain under-represented groups, given the resources available. - 9.5.1.3 Addressing motivators and barriers to taking part in health research among under-represented groups.

+- 9.5.1.4 Facilitating communication, awareness building and networking with key community, academic, religious, and professional organisations and groups aligned to the aims of Our Future Health. - 9.5.1.5 Evaluating the programme to identify and prioritise enhancements that will further improve diversity and ability to reach under-represented groups over time.